leungvb/FeatureRequest/README.md

  The IWS employee is able to add a description, due date, priority number (0 being least important to 9 being very urgent) as well as product area and which client requested the feature.

- Employees are able to view a table with all of the feature requests from all of the clients, and order them via any of the attributes (title & priority, client & priority, priority & title...etc.)
+ Employees are able to view a table with all of the feature requests from all of the clients, and order them via any of the attributes (title & priority, client & priority...etc.)
  Feature Requests with higher priority have an urgent badge while tasks with lower priority have a 'save for later' badge.

  ## Table of Contents